korningf/arch-ops/desk-ops.md

 * Update the WSL kernel:

+We want to be able to use specific linux version in WSL.

 ```shell
     choco install wsl_dsp_update_kernel -y
     choco install wsl_dsp_wsl2 -y
 ```

-* Install a specific Linux Distribution
+* Install a specific Linux Distribution (ubuntu-22-lts aka jammy-jellyfish).

-The WSL start menu icon will start the installer for ubuntu-22-lts jammy.
+The WSL start menu icon will start the installer for ubuntu-22-lts jammy).

 The installer is interactive, we will have to congigure it as well.